2025 Champion of Champions: Qualification

 Players qualified by winning events throughout the previous year.
-Controversy arose over the qualification criteria after Matchroom Sport announced a preliminary lineup for the tournament on 20 October that did not include the reigning World Seniors Champion Alfie Burden but did include the highest ranked player in the snooker world rankings who had not otherwise qualified, which would have been the world number five O'Sullivan.
-Noting that the World Seniors Champion had been invited to the tournament every year since the 2019 event, the World Seniors Tour chairman Jason Francis objected to the omission of Burden, claiming that he had a "contractual right" to play.
-Burden was subsequently included in the confirmed field of participants, released on 30 October.
-O'Sullivan, who had last won a title at the 2024 World Masters of Snooker in March 2024, did not feature in the final event lineup.
+A dispute arose over the qualification criteria after Matchroom Sport announced a preliminary lineup for the tournament on 20 October that did not include the reigning World Seniors Champion Alfie Burden but did include the highest ranked player in the snooker world rankings who had not otherwise qualified, which would have been the world number five O'Sullivan.
+Noting that the World Seniors Champion had been invited to the tournament every year since the 2019 event, the World Seniors Tour chairman Jason Francis claimed that Burden had a contractual right to play.
+Burden was subsequently featured in the confirmed field of participants, released on 30 October.
+O'Sullivan (who had not won a title over the previous year, having claimed his most recent title at the 2024 World Masters of Snooker in March 2024) was not included.

 The full list of competitors is below.
 Events shown below in grey are for players who had already qualified for the event.